Therapy (New York City): History

-Therapy was established in a duplex in Hell's Kitchen in 2003.
+Therapy was established in a duplex, which originally served as a carriage house, in Hell's Kitchen in 2003.
 Over the years, the bar's drag shows were hosted by several performers who went on to appear on RuPaul's Drag Race, including Peppermint, Sahara Davenport, Bianca Del Rio, Bob the Drag Queen, Monét X Change and Jan Sport.
 Other prominent drag queens, including Sherry Vine, also had shows there.
 Among Therapy's popular weekly shows was "Sunday Services", a church-themed performance starring Lagoona Bloo, Jackie Cox and Kizha Carr.

 The club briefly closed in late May 2019 due to structural issues with a neighboring building, which had to be partially demolished.
 Two weeks later, on June 14, Therapy was permitted to reopen.

 COVID-19 pandemic and closure

 In March 2020, Therapy again closed down when New York State nightlife venues were ordered to shutter due to the COVID-19 pandemic.
 The venue's co-owner, Tom Johnson, said he opted not to offer outdoor dining or to-go drinks when those services became permissible, because doing so would have brought in only 30–40% of the usual revenue, which would not have been sufficient to compensate staff.
 He also said that operating at half-capacity to abide by social distancing regulations would leave the establishment unable to cover operating costs.

 Citing these and other financial difficulties, Johnson announced in July that the bar would likely remain closed for good.
 Eater New York reported that "Johnson holds a glimmer of hope for Therapy's revival but isn't sure if the financial fallout from the pandemic will allow it".
 He told the publication, "It's great if people want to come together and invest in Therapy at some point ...
 I want nothing more than for all of this to go away, but I don't see that happening anytime soon."

+In 2021, a new nightclub called Hush opened in the space that housed Therapy.